Xplora1: Peter Gabriel's Secret World: Summary

-The gameplay consists of a number of sub-games such as scavenger hunts, sliding mixes, music, a secret world, puzzles, etc. In interactive mode the player may watch video interviews with Peter Gabriel, and can explore brief summaries of a number of musicians Gabriel has performed with in the past.
-As the player completes puzzles and accomplishes goals new areas of the CD are unlocked featuring new content for the player to explore.
+The gameplay consists of a number of sub-games such as scavenger hunts, sliding mixes, music, and puzzles.
+The game offers an interactive mode and a watch mode.
+In interactive mode, the player can explore brief summaries of a number of musicians Gabriel has performed with in the past.
+One feature allows the player to create custom remixes using guitars, drums, and Gabriel's voice.
+Watch mode provides a synopsis of Gabriel's music without the player-input found in interactive mode.
+As the player completes puzzles and accomplishes goals, new areas of the CD are unlocked that feature new content for the player to explore.
+The game features footage from Gabriel's childhood, including various baby pictures.
+It comprises over 140 minutes of visuals and audio, including the full-length tracks of "Digging in the Dirt" and "Steam".
+In the UK, the game was exclusively sold at 49 HMV retail stores.

 Reception

 Computer Gaming World said in March 1994 that while the backstage footage was interesting, "explorers will have the most fun remixing their own Peter Gabriel music videos and joining in on jam sessions.
 Multimedia is a much abused term, but this beautiful work deserves the title".
+William Casey of The Seattle Times found the game to be "innovative" but found that the overall experience was "somewhat bumpy and unpredictable".

-Xplora1 received 3 awards from the Academy of Interactive Arts & Sciences for:
+Xplora1 received three awards from the Academy of Interactive Arts & Sciences for: